cooltronicpl/Craft-document-helpers/README.md

 When you have only one site it should be an absolute path to in example to /config folder. like:
 `fontDir: "/path_to/config/"`

-On XAMPP in Windows, like that:
+On XAMPP in Windows hosts, we confirmed it like that:
 `fontDir: "file:///C:/xampp/htdocs/craft4/config/"`

 ## Returned values